-With nearly 40% of marriages ending in divorce, chances are that you or someone you know will be touched by this major life transition.
+Nearly 40% of marriages end in divorce.
+Chances are that you or someone you know will be touched by this major life transition.
 If so, the family home is probably the most valuable material asset of your marriage.
 It can set you up for feast or famine based on your choice to cooperate amicably or battle each other.

 Sometimes the easiest solution is to sell the house and split the proceeds.
 Many couples choose this option when:

 • there is a decent amount of equity tied up in the house, and

 • the mortgage, tax, maintenance & associated payments are, or may become, too much for one person to carry.

 You or your spouse may keep the house through a “buy out.”
 The selling spouse usually insists on: